Essential Pre-Arrival Information

 CONSENSUAL RELATIONSHIP POLICY

-Pre-existing relationships of this nature should be disclosed to the hiring manger, General Manager, Dean, Director of Finance, or President upon receipt of their letter of agreement (or prior) to determine and resolve any potential conflicts between their employment and the relationship with a student of the AMFS.
+Pre-existing relationships of this nature should be disclosed to the hiring manger, General Manager, Dean, Vice President for Strategy and Administration, or President upon receipt of their letter of agreement (or prior) to determine and resolve any potential conflicts between their employment and the relationship with a student of the AMFS.
+Exceptions to the co-habitation rule may be granted on a case-by-case basis.

 CODE OF CONDUCT